 When looking for the perfect dental treatment to recover your smile, there are a few steps that must be followed before showing a confident smile again.
-Dental diagnosis are fundamental because it will tell you and your dentists the exact procedures you need.
+Dental diagnoses are fundamental because they will tell you and your dentists the exact procedures you need.

 If your jaw bone is too thin or soft to keep the implant in place in its current state, it may cause the implant surgery to fail.
 In this case, your dentist will talk to you about undergoing a bone graft procedure.